Sign in

 What do you like best about the product?

-The first-order aspect of Debian is the way it leverages assets.
+The foremost aspect of Debian is the way it leverages assets.
 When you want to optimally use computer hardware, Debian is one of the high-quality alternatives.
 You can configure it to use resources in the best and most complete way.
-Whether it's exceptional software development for heavier IDEs or for virtualization, it has an excessive configuration capability that allows you to focus on the device for the task you need to perform, which is why it is one of my main alternatives when selecting an exceptionally functional machine.
+Whether it's exceptional software development for heavier IDEs or for virtualization, it has an excessive configuration capability that allows you to focus the device on the task you need to perform, which is why it is one of my top alternatives when selecting an exceptionally functional operating machine.
 Additionally, I work at an employer where we deliver software programs on Debian and SuperMicro servers.
-I've even had issues with drivers, but in the community, I solve them in no time.
-If yours is to save money, you can have this system running as option number 3, the first is Linux Mint and the second Ubuntu.
+I've even had issues with drivers, but I resolve them quickly within the community.
+If yours is to save money, you can have this system running as option number 3, the first being Linux Mint and the second Ubuntu.
 I have been using the operating device for years and have not had any major problems.
-I've had issues with drivers, but I solve them quickly anyway.
-If saving money is your thing, you could have this operating system as option number 3, the first is Linux Mint and the second Ubuntu.
+I've had issues with drivers, but I still resolve them quickly.
+If your goal is to save money, you could have this operating system as option number 3, the first being Linux Mint and the second Ubuntu.

 What do you dislike about the product?

-The change can also seem tough.
-Only the points of attention are the wear and tear on interoperability with proprietary software programs, generally those through the non-standard Microsoft Windows community configuration, such as proprietary report codecs from Adobe, Oracle, and Autodesk.
-The substitute can seem tough.
-The time needed to look at software like VLC to replace · The installation is difficult for a consumer without understanding Linux.
+Change can also seem hard.
+The only points of concern are the wear and tear on interoperability with proprietary software programs, generally those through the non-standard Microsoft Windows community configuration, such as proprietary report codecs from Adobe, Oracle, and Autodesk.
+The alternative can seem hard.
+The time needed to look at software like VLC as an example to replace · Installation is difficult for a consumer without understanding Linux.

 What problems is the product solving and how is that benefiting you?

-Currently, our employer uses Debian in the server environment, with exceptional applications along with SFTP servers, for the management of essential documents, the stability and fluidity that Debian offers in combination with the hardware sources of our IT infrastructure, is truly a huge correct combination for problem-solving in our company.
-This ends in an advantage in productivity and a tremendous benefit in the economic system.
+Currently, our employer uses Debian in the server environment, with exceptional applications along with SFTP servers, for the management of essential documents.
+The stability and fluidity that Debian offers in combination with the hardware sources of our IT infrastructure is truly a great combination for problem-solving in our company.
+This results in an advantage in productivity and a tremendous benefit in the economic system.
 It is much cheaper than Linux for the market of different operating systems.
-We have considered the use of Arch Linux safe, due to some issues that arise with conflicts with packages, dependencies, and so on when updating, it is a horror, but it is too difficult.
-Transporting everything to Arch for a new user will be very difficult, as it now does not provide instructions with Windows, which takes some time to get used to a Linux operating system.
+We have considered the use of Arch Linux for sure, due to some issues that arise with conflicts with packages, dependencies, and so on when updating, it is a horror, but it is too difficult to transfer everything to Arch.
+For a new user, it will be very difficult, as it does not provide instructions with Windows now, which takes some time to get used to a Linux operating system.

 Recommendations to others considering the product:

-Pay unique attention to the needs of interoperability in case you rely on proprietary software.
+Pay unique attention to interoperability needs in case you rely on proprietary software.
 One of the fantastic Linux distributions, I quite suggest its use in server and laptop environments.
 One of the best Linux distributions.
 I fantastically propose its use within the server and desktop environment.
-You can paint under Debian effortlessly in a virtual machine in case you paint as a developer and automate many components with Ansible and Vagrant for environment improvement configuration.
-One of the greatest Linux distributions that I specifically approve of its use in the server and laptop environment.
+You can paint under Debian effortlessly in a virtual machine in case you paint as a developer and automate many components with Ansible and Vagrant for environment enhancement configuration.
+One of the greatest Linux distributions that I specifically approve of its use in server and laptop environments.
 I extraordinarily support this operating system because it has very solid packages and its support community is very strong, they are always attentive and willing to help.

 Sergio F.